speexy/biopunk.kitchen/content/index.md

       Our DIY bio-facilities @machBar are embedded into the community of a self-governed cultural center; freiLand-Potsdam.
-Here are acting more than 50 stakeholder on an areal of 12 000 square meters and 5 buildings, which mission it is to empower young people to form a sustainable future.
+Here are acting more than 50 stakeholder on an areal of 12 000 square meters and 5 buildings, which mission it is to empower young people to actively form a sustainable future.

       The NGO Science Shop Potsdam funded the machBar Potsdam fabLab in 2012